ywl0911/mzlogin.github.io/pages/about.md

 menu: 关于
 permalink: /about/
 ---

-I am a lover of machine learning especially in the field of NLP.
-I obtained a B.Sc. degree majoring in both management and finance from Zhongnan University of Economy and Law in June 2015.
-In the same year, I was admitted to study for a M.Sc. degree in Harbin Institute of Technology, then graduated in Jan 2018.
+I am a lover of machine learning especially for the field of NLP.
+In June 2015, I obtained my B.Sc. degree majoring in both management and finance from Zhongnan University of Economy and Law.

-If you have any questions about my blog, don't hesitate to email me.
+I received my M.Sc. degree in computer science from Harbin Institute of Technology, Shenzhen in Jan 2018.
+If you have any questions about me or my blog, don't hesitate to email me.

 At last, really appreciate [Zhuang Ma](http://mazhuang.org) providing the blog template.